joshbenjamin3/251/README.md

 ## File Descriptions

-- `Exploratory Analysis and Demographic Information.ipynb`: This Jupyter notebook contains preliminary data exploration and an analysis of demographic information.
+- `Psychopathology_outcomes.ipynb`: This Jupyter notebook contains Aim 1.

-- `Random Forest Models and Analysis.ipynb`: This Jupyter notebook contains Random Forest models and perform an in-depth analysis of the results.
+- `Neglect_outcomes.ipynb`: This Jupyter notebook contains Aims 2 and 3.
+- The csv files are named accordingly and downloaded in the relevant notebook

 ## Usage